CyberillcButSmarter/Plants-vs.-Goblins-1-Decompilation/README.md

 Q/A
 Q: Why did you make this?
-A: I mostly did because of funny reasons, but also to make an excuse to unpload my first decompilation on github.
+A: I mostly did because of funny reasons, but also to make an easy excuse to upload my first  Unity decompilation on github.

 Q: Was this hard?
-A: No it wasn't, other than a bunch of google play games related errors, it was instantly working in the editor
+A: No it wasn't, other than a handful of google play games related errors, it was instantly working in the editor!

 Q: Do you plan on updating this?
 A: No.

 Q: Legal stuff?
-A: Well considering that even on newer versions they don't even use IL2CPP i'll assume that they won't care about this, Hopefully, EA might though.
+A: Well considering that even on newer versions of the game, they don't even use IL2CPP, i'll assume that they won't care about this (hopefully).
+EA might though.

 --------
 Tools Used